RubixDev/typst-lirstings/README.md

 #show raw: lirsting
 ```

-This should have no effect by default, but will enable the usage the CLI to
+This should have no effect by default, but will enable the usage of the CLI to
 compile your document with enhanced syntax highlighting.
 To do that, run

 ```bash